All systems are go for Star Trek: Discovery season 2, with production under way as of April 2018.

 Co-creator Alex Kurtzman said as much in an interview with The Hollywood Reporter back in September of last year.
 “We want to take the right amount of time and don’t want to rush,” he said, touting “the early side of 2019” as a likely window.

-Filming is officially underway, as of mid-April 2018.
+Filming was officially underway as of mid-April 2018.
 Actor Doug Jones (better known as the fish-man in Guillermo del Toro’s Oscar-winning drama The Shape of Water) announced the beginning of production on Instagram, forlornly saying goodbye to his head of hair as he prepared to don the Kelpien prosthetics of Commander Saru once again.

 There sure is, introducing us to Captain Pike of the USS Enterprise and hinting at some new adventures for the crew.